yoavne26-hub/inventory-management-sql-bi/README.md

-# Create the README.md file for the user and save it so it can be downloaded

-import pypandoc

-text = """
 # Inventory Management SQL & Business Intelligence Project

 A relational database and analytics system built using Microsoft SQL Server and Power BI.